Chart Color Schemes

 The level of residential development activity in Wallan was found to be higher than 90% of real estate markets across the country

-The average construction cost of new properties in Wallan is $269,000, which is below regional norms, indicating more affordable housing options.
-In the current financial year, commercial development approvals amount to $18.7 million, demonstrating moderate levels of commercial growth.
-Compared to Greater Melbourne, Wallan has 160.0% more new home approvals per person, offering buyers ample choice and reflecting strong developer confidence in the location.
-New building activity comprises 94.0% detached dwellings and 6.0% townhouses or apartments, maintaining Wallan's traditional low-density character focused on family homes.
-With around 33 people per dwelling approval, Wallan exhibits characteristics of a growth area.
+Compared to Greater Melbourne, Wallan has 160.0% more new home approvals (per person), which should provide buyers with ample choice.
+This activity is substantially higher than nationally, suggesting strong developer confidence in the location.
+New building activity shows 94.0% detached dwellings and 6.0% townhouses or apartments, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.
+With around 33 people per dwelling approval, Wallan shows characteristics of a growth area.

-According to AreaSearch's latest quarterly estimate, Wallan is projected to grow by approximately 47,820 residents through to 2041.
-Building activity appears to be keeping pace with these growth projections, though increased competition among buyers may arise as the population expands.
+Looking ahead, Wallan is expected to grow by 47,820 residents through to 2041 (from the latest AreaSearch quarterly estimate).
+Building activity is keeping pace with growth projections, though buyers may experience heightened competition as the population grows.

 Frequently Asked Questions - Development